Attention Deficit Hyperactive Disorder – Staying focused is too tough

 Co-existing conditions and ADD / ADHD

-It is important to understand that an ADD/ADHD diagnosis does not rule out other mental health conditions.
-The following disorders are not part of an ADD/ADHD diagnosis but sometimes co-occur with ADD/ADHD, or get confused with it:
+It is essential to understand that an ADD/ADHD diagnosis does not rule out other mental health conditions.
+The following disorders are not part of an ADD/ADHD diagnosis but sometimes co-occur with ADD/ADHD or get confused with it:

-• Depression – Symptoms include feelings of hopelessness, helpless, and self-loathing, as well as changes in sleep and eating habits and a loss of interest in activities you used to enjoy.
+• Depression – Symptoms include feelings of hopelessness, self-loathing, changes in sleep and eating habits, and a loss of interest in activities you used to enjoy.

-• Learning disabilities – Problems with reading, writing, or mathematics.
+• Learning disabilities – Children with ADHD may also have problems with reading, writing, or mathematics.
 When given standardized tests, the student’s ability or intelligence is substantially higher than his or her achievement.

-• Substance abuse – The impulsivity and behavioral issues that often go along with ADD/ADHD can lead to alcohol and drug problems.
+• Substance abuse – Teenagers or grown up children with ADHD may face the impulsivity and behavioral issues.
+This issue often go along with ADD/ADHD, and it can lead to alcohol and drug problems.

 Getting help

 Managing ADD/ADHD takes work.
-Finding the right treatments for you or your child is a process—one that takes time, persistence, and trial and error.
+Finding the right treatments for you or your children with ADHD is a process—one that takes time, persistence, and trial and error.
 But you can help yourself along the way by keeping the following concepts in mind: much as you can about ADD/ADHD, getting plenty of support, and adopting healthy lifestyle habits.

 • ADD/ADHD is treatable.
 Don’t give up hope.
 With the right treatment and support, you or your child will be able to get the symptoms of ADD/ADHD under control and build the life that you want.